tchowdhu/ncs4200_mpls_backbone_using_ansible_streamlit/README.md

 4. run "source .env"
 5. run "streamlit run ncs4200_mpls_backbone_using_ansible_streamlit.py"
-6. Open browser and goto "http://localhost:8501". in a remote server enviroment this can changed based on ip address and port number. http://server-ip-address:port
+6. Open browser and goto "http://localhost:8501".
+In a remote server enviroment this can be changed based on ip address and port number. http://server-ip-address:port

 #### Configuration steps (continous):

-7. Select Config variation from 4 different environment options
+7. Select Config variation from the 4 different environment options
 8. Upload appropriate data excel file.
 9. Select tasks from selection box
 10. Apply config
-11. If error occurs check your environment or data input.
+11. If error occurs check your environment and/or data input.
 Follow these steps (7-11) for configuring various networks as required.

 ## Authors & Maintainers